basylic-team/basylic-python-client/README.md

 basylic = Basylic()
 ```

-Alternatively if your token is stored in a non-standard location, you can specify it with `token` argument during class instantiation:
+Alternatively, if your token is stored in a non-standard location, you can specify it with argument `token` during class instantiation:

 ```
 from basylic import Basylic
 basylic = Basylic(token=...)
 ```

-2. Two arguments are mandatory: `file_path` and `document_type`
+2. Two arguments are mandatory: `file_path` and `document_type`:
 ```
 basylic.send_document(file_path = "corinne-berthier-recto-verso.pdf", document_type="french_ids")
 ```